jamesplease/backbone.event-spec/README.md

 backbone.event-spec
 ===================

-The unofficial specification for Backbone Event names.
+An unofficial specification for Backbone Event names.

 ### About